 Polymyositis is a similar condition, but the symptoms do not include a skin rash.

-The muscle weakness may appear suddenly or develop slowly over weeks or months.
-You may have difficulty raising your arms over your head, rising from a sitting position, and climbing stairs.
+The muscle weakness may come on suddenly or develop slowly over weeks or months.
+You may have trouble raising your arms over your head, getting up from a sitting position, and climbing stairs.

-The rash may appear over the face, knuckles, neck, shoulders, upper chest, and back.
+The rash may appear on your face, knuckles, neck, shoulders, upper chest, and back.